Bridgeland Stability on Threefolds -- Some Wall Crossings: Examples in Bridgeland Stability

 Part (2) can be proven as follows.
-By the choice of $\gamma$, we have $M^{\tilt}_{\gamma(0)}(v) = M_{\gamma(0), s}(v)$.
-In tilt stability $\gamma(0)$ is above the largest wall.
-Therefore, Lemma \ref{lem:large_volume_limit_tilt} and Lemma \ref{lem:stable_sheaves_stable_in_tilt} imply that $M^{\tilt}_{\gamma(0)}(v)$ consists of slope stable sheaves $E$ with $\ch(E) = v$.
+By the choice of $\gamma$, we have $M^{\tilt}_{\gamma(1)}(v) = M_{\gamma(1), s}(v)$.
+In tilt stability $\gamma(1)$ is above the largest wall.
+Therefore, Lemma \ref{lem:large_volume_limit_tilt} and Lemma \ref{lem:stable_sheaves_stable_in_tilt} imply that $M^{\tilt}_{\gamma(1)}(v)$ consists of slope stable sheaves $E$ with $\ch(E) = v$.

-We will finish the proof of (1) by showing that the first moduli space is a moduli space of representations on a Kronecker quiver.
-Let $t \in (0,1)$ be such that $M_{\gamma(t), s}(v)$ is the last moduli space on $\gamma$ before the empty space.
-Let $Q$ be the Kronecker quiver with $N = \dim \Hom(\OO(n), \OO(m))$ arrows. \\
+We will finish the proof of (1) by showing that we get a moduli space of representations on a generalized Kronecker quiver.
+Let $t \in (0,1)$ be such that $M_{\gamma(t), s}(v)$ is the first non-empty moduli space on $\gamma$.
+Let $Q$ be the generalized Kronecker quiver with $N = \dim \Hom(\OO(n), \OO(m))$ arrows. \\

 \centerline{ \xygraph{ !{<0cm,0cm>;<1cm,0cm>:<0cm,1cm>::} !{(0,0) }*+{\circ}="1" !{(5,0) }*+{\circ}="2" !{(2.5,0.1) }*+{\vdots \ N}="dots" "1"-@{>}@/_0.4cm/"2" "1"-@{>}@/^0.4cm/"2" }} \ \\

 For any representation $V$ of $Q$ we denote the dimension vector by $\underline{\dim}(V)$.
 If $\theta: \Z \oplus \Z \to \Z$ is a homomorphism with $\theta(j,i) = 0$ we say that a representation $V$ of $Q$ with $\underline{\dim}(V) = (j, i)$ is $\theta$-(semi)stable if for any subrepresentation $W \into V$ the inequality $\theta(W) > (\geq) 0$ holds.